nosix/PyMineHub/README.md

 When running `run.sh` without the `-d` option (first example), `LevelDBChunkGeneratorPlugin` in `plugin` directory override the default plugin.
+In the case of overloading, the last loaded plugin is enabled.
-But, more than one `ExtraCommandPlugin` will be added.
+On the other hand, more than one `ExtraCommandPlugin` will be added, all loaded plugins are enabled.

 ## Plugin

 ### ExtraCommandPlugin

 This plugin enables the use of the command.
+Commands allow you to operate the server.
 The plugin return a command processor.
 When the client executes the command, the method of the command processor is executed.